temportalflux/integro-tabletop/Backlog.md

 # Backlog
 -----

-## IndexedDB
-- force refresh button to forcibly reload one or more modules by wiping those entries from the database and refetching them from source

-## UI Backlog
+## Cleanup
-- UI components for rendering features, conditions, mutators, etc which is used for all presentations (mutators / features in origin & item browsers, condition cards, feature/action modals, etc)

-## Unify mutators, criteria, and features
 - Convert `feature` block to a `mutator-todo "feature"` block, features are granted using mutators.
 FromKDL structs which accept both mutators and features now only accept mutators.
 - Convert `criteria` into a `mutator "only_if"` (or similar name) which accepts a single criteria and any number of submutators.
 Submutations are only applied if the criteria passes.
 This CAN replace the usage of `criteria` in features and conditions, but not entirely b/c features with criteria should still show up in UI (and just be marked as inactive/criteria not met).

-## Conditions
-- degrees (like exhaustion): these are stages of the same condition, which add more mutators the higher the degree.

-## Attunement UI
+## DnD5e Features
-- 3 slots to which attunable items can be "equipped"
-- must be in the top-level inventory (equipment)

-## Rest
+- Rest
 	- Short and Long rest buttons with functionality
 	- Things that get updated on rest
 		- anything with `LimitedUses` where `reset_on` is specified (features/actions, always-prepared spellcasting)
 		- hit points
 		- spell slots
 	- Rest modal should tell the user what all is changing for a given rest (things affected get registered on the character)
 	- hit points UI should track hit dice (for usage during short rest or when features specify like Wither and Bloom)

-## Spellcasting
-- Spell panel rows for selected spells
-	- cast vs use buttons
+- Condition degrees (like exhaustion): these are stages of the same condition, which add more mutators the higher the degree.
+- Attunement; 3 slots per character, can select attunable items in the character's equipment
+- Item Charges
-- non-stub search functionality in main panel
+- Sheet inventory search bar functionality
+- Customizations;
+	- Allow users to create new entries
+		- Features & Actions
+		- Conditions
+		- Saving Throw Modifiers
+		- Skills
+		- Other Proficiencies
+		- Defenses
-- Spell management
+		- Feats
-	- search available spells to be selected
+	- Homebrew; Users can duplicate any existing entry to their homebrew content, which can then be editted
-- focus functionality
+- Character Modules
-- limited uses for add_prepared (self-defined, using another feature, or charges)
-- add_prepared spells cost (at-will vs requires_slot vs limited_use)
+	- Each character has a list of modules that are used
+	- Populated with defaults specified in the user's settings when a new character is created
+	- Can add or remove modules in the editor for a character
 - Spell Components
+	- how do Foci fit into this?
 	- items can have the `SpellComponent` tag
 	- spells which have spell components specify the name, an optional gold amount, and if there is a gold amount, optionally consume it
 	- spells with material components are displayed in the spell ui